 Caskey: “I would tell anyone in this community the same thing as every other performance community.
 Expand your horizons.
 There are so many things in this world outside of theatre.
 It is very easy to get consumed by the audition process.
 You are going to hear ‘no’ hundreds of times, and if you let that affect your outlook on your life, it is going to be an impossible hill to climb.
 Experiencing everything this world has to offer will not only give you an escape from the sometimes-overbearing lifestyle of a theatre performer, but it will make you a better performer.
 The best performers know how to emulate reality and the best way to learn it by living.”

-What an amazing interview we had with Julianne Reynolds.
-Don’t forget to visit our website and get your tickets for CAROUSEL to see our amazing actress live!
+What a great way to start off our blogs!
+Don’t forget to visit our website and get your tickets for CAROUSEL to see our amazing actor Joe Caskey!
 CAROUSEL will be performed at the Civic Center from July 5-10.